-When thinking about the long-term direction for your business you wish you had a crystal ball to see what the future may bring.
+When thinking about the long-term direction for your business you wish you had a crystal ball to see the future.
 Lacking that crystal ball, we have to make assumptions about the future and develop a business strategy based on certain expectations.
-This is where scenario planning is helpful.
-This post looks at “what is scenario planning?”
+This is where scenario planning can be very helpful.

 What Is Scenario Planning?

 Scenario planning is often conducted as part of strategic planning.
-It’s a methodology for making informed decisions about an uncertain future and determining what the future might look like.
+It’s a methodology for determining what the future might look like and making informed business decisions in anticipation of that future.

-In essence, scenario planning involves conducting qualitative and quantitative “what-if” analyses to develop a picture of the most plausible scenarios of the future.
+In essence, the planning process involves conducting qualitative and quantitative “what-if” analyses to develop a picture of the most plausible scenarios of the future.

 Developing and evaluating scenarios is difficult in normal times.
 Let alone during the Covid-19 pandemic and the impact it has on the economy.